 Secondly, the notion of fairy dust suggests that anti-capitalist militants must also be sorcerers.
 For they are trying to conjure up something beyond themselves, something they can’t wholly know, something beyond the existing “natural” limits of society; something “supernatural”.
 In such conditions concepts like fairy dust begin to make sense.
 Fairy dust invokes the need for a gamble, a roll of the dice, an experiment.
 But invoking the element of chance doesn’t mean just trusting to luck.
-We can think of the process of putting “a little bit of fucking fairy dust over the bastard” as a kind of incantation that draws on past experience in order to exceed it.”pisodes of affective contagion being summoned forth “ Even the Troggs knew that the path to fairy dust lies between knowledge and cliché.
-As the tape goes on to say: “I know that it needs strings, that I do know.”Ats and an incantationThe former seeks to account for viral effects by displacing agency from the individual down to the meme.
+We can think of the process of putting “a little bit of fucking fairy dust over the bastard” as a kind of incantation that draws on past experience in order to exceed it.
+Thus our invocation of “fairy dust” also involves an attempt “to prompt or prime” the episodes of affective contagion being summoned forth “so as to produce responses that go in a devised but not predetermined direction”, to repeat Nunes’s point, quoted above.
+Even the Troggs knew that the path to fairy dust lies between knowledge and cliché.
+As the tape goes on to say: “I know that it needs strings, that I do know.”

+At this point we can clarify the differences between a meme and an incantation.
+The former seeks to account for viral effects by displacing agency from the individual down to the meme.
 Just as the gene is the primary agent in Dawkinsian evolution so the meme in memetics parasitizes the individual human mind into a vehicle for its reproduction and adaptation.
 The linked perception that competition between memes for scarce human attention is a form of natural selection tends to naturalise the outcome and place it beyond human reflection.
 In the crasser iterations of memetics any outcome is seen as self evidently the best of possible outcome, in which case the indeterminacy of chance is effectively eliminated from history.
-But even in its most sophisticated memetics leads us away from the problem of how the infrastructures and presuppositions of existing (capitalist) society prime the operation of chance and steer its outcomes. , on the other hand, seeks to displace individual agency in the opposite direction, into collective agency, using affective contagion as the mechanism to do so.
+But even in its most sophisticated memetics leads us away from the problem of how the infrastructures and presuppositions of existing (capitalist) society prime the operation of chance and steer its outcomes.
+Our concept of an incantation, on the other hand, seeks to displace individual agency in the opposite direction, into collective agency, using affective contagion as the mechanism to do so.
 As affect operates pre-consciously then affective contagion can only be brought back within the realm of reason, and in this case collective analysis, post-facto.
-It is at this point that hidden presuppositions can be further revealed and their elimination incorporated into future incantations.good example of political sprinkled with fairy dust can be found in the group UK Uncut, explain origins thus:
+It is at this point that hidden presuppositions can be further revealed and their elimination incorporated into future incantations.

+A good example of a political incantation sprinkled with fairy dust can be found in the group UK Uncut, which explains its origins thus:

 On October 27th 2010, just one week after George Osborne announced the deepest cuts to public services since the 1920s, around 70 people ran along Oxford Street, entered Vodafone’s flagship store and sat down.
 We had shut down tax-dodging Vodafone’s flagship store.
-At that point, UK Uncut only existed as #ukuncut a hashtag someone had dreamed up the night before the protest.
+At that point, UK Uncut only existed as #ukuncut, a hashtag someone had dreamed up the night before the protest.
 As we sat in the doorway, chanting and handing leaflets to passers by, the hashtag began to trend around the UK and people began to talk about replicating our action.
 The idea was going viral.
 The seething anger about the cuts had found an outlet.
 Just three days later and close to thirty Vodafone stores had been closed around the country.
-(UK Uncut)
+(UK Uncut n.d.)